EU auditor criticises waste, urges tighter controls

-BRUSSELS The European Union's auditor called on the bloc's new executive on Wednesday to seek better value for taxpayers' money as its report on the 2013 accounts estimated that up to 9 billion euros (7.06 billion pounds) may have been misspent.
+BRUSSELS Nov 5 The European Union's auditor called on the bloc's new executive on Wednesday to seek better value for taxpayers' money as its report on the 2013 accounts estimated that up to 9 billion euros may have been misspent.

 However, at a time when national governments under pressure from Eurosceptic parties denouncing waste in Brussels, the European Court of Auditors criticised member states' failure to curb fraudulent and other unjustified claims for EU cash and praised the commission's efforts to claw back misdirected funds.